Darboux-type center conditions for families of planar polynomial vector fields: Introduction

 \section{Introduction}

-In the 1880s, Henri Poincar\'e laid the foundation to the modern theory of chaotic dynamical systems.
-In trying to answer the question whether the solar system is stable or not, he demonstrated that three (or more) planets acting under the influence of gravity can display chaotic motion \cite{PH}.
-Since then, the qualitative theory of differential equations has evolved into a mature field of research.
-Interestingly, despite more than a century of progress, there are some fundamental questions that still remain unanswered.
-The most famous one is Hilbert's 16th problem, posed by David Hilbert \cite{H} at the International Congress of Mathematics held in Paris in 1900.
-The second part of Hilbert's 16th problem asks for the \emph{Hilbert number} $\calH(n)$ -- the maximal number of limit cycles (isolated periodic orbits) the family of planar polynomial vector fields of degree $n$ can display.
+A fundamental problem in the theory of Dynamical Systems is Hilbert's 16th problem, posed by David Hilbert \cite{H} at the International Congress of Mathematics held in Paris in 1900.
+The second part of Hilbert's 16th problem asks for the \emph{Hilbert number} $\calH(n)$ -- the maximal number of limit cycles (isolated periodic orbits) the family of planar polynomial ordinary differential equations of degree $n$ can display.
 Note that $\calH(n)$ should only depend on the degree $n$, not on the particular polynomial vector field itself.
 This question is unresolved, even for the simplest case $n = 2$.
-Even finding non-trivial lower bounds for $\calH(n)$ appears to be very hard \cite{TG,SS}.
+Even finding non-trivial lower bounds for $\calH(n)$ appears to be very hard \cite{TG,SS,YLE}.

 A local version of Hilbert's 16th problem is known as the \emph{center-focus} problem.
 Here, vector fields whose linearizations have an equilibrium point of center type are studied, and the challenge is to find necessary and sufficient conditions (\textit{center conditions}) on the nonlinear parts of the vector field in order for the equilibrium to remain a center.
 When moving away from the parameters satisfying the center conditions, the equilibrium turns into a (weak) focus, and it then makes sense to ask how many small amplitude limit cycles can be generated near the equilibrium \cite{AL,MS}.
 This is known as the \emph{cyclicity} problem, and the maximal number of such limit cycles for degree-$n$ systems is denoted $\calM(n)$.

-Some classical results include that of Bautin \cite{B,Y} which states that for the class of quadratic vector fields, the maximal number of small amplitude limit cycles is three: $\calM(2) = 3$.
-Another result of \.Zol\c adek \cite{HZ} considers the class of vector fields whose nonlinear part is homogeneous of degree three (that is, there are no quadratic terms).
-In this class, the maximal number of small amplitude limit cycles is five: $\calM_h(3) = 5$.
+A classical result of Bautin \cite{B,Y} states that for the class of quadratic vector fields, the maximal number of small amplitude limit cycles is three: $\calM(2) = 3$.
+For cubic systems without quadratic terms (e.g. homogeneous systems of degree three) \.Zol\c adek \cite{HZ,Z} proved that the maximal number of small amplitude limit cycles is five: $\calM_h(3) = 5$.
+Other results include lower bounds on $\calM(n)$ for $3\le n\le 10$ provided by Gouvea and Torregrosa \cite{GT}.